dudarev/speechdown/docs/research/2025-05-31-audio-filename-timestamps.md

 **Key Features:**
 - **Batch Processing**: Reads filenames from stdin (pipe or interactive)
-- **Year Validation**: Restricts parsing to 2024-2025 timestamps only
+- **Year Validation**: The script currently restricts parsing to timestamps from 2024–2025.
+    In production, consider expanding the valid year range (for example, from 2000 onwards) to support older files.
+    For greater flexibility, make the year range configurable via environment variables or a configuration file.
 - **Comprehensive Output**: Shows both successfully parsed and unparseable files
 - **Sorted Results**: Orders output chronologically
 - **Summary Statistics**: Provides processing counts and year distribution